Amoxicillin, 250 mg capsules 16 pcs

 Very rare: interstitial nephritis, crystalluria.

-* The incidence of these NLDs was derived from clinical studies involving, in total, about 6,000 adult patients and children treated with amoxicillin.
+* The incidence of these ADRs was obtained from clinical studies involving a total of approximately 6,000 adult and pediatric patients treated with amoxicillin.

 Overdose